-We need to talk more and more openly about mental wellbeing and mental health.
+We need to talk more openly about mental wellbeing and mental health.
 Now.

-Last weekend restaurants, gyms and other public facing businesses finally opened their doors to customers in Singapore and we were allowed to meet non-family members, which for people who like me live alone and don’t have any relatives around, it actually meant finally being able to meet people, period.
+Last weekend restaurants, gyms, and other public-facing businesses finally opened their doors to customers in Singapore and we were allowed to meet non-family members, which, for people who like me live alone and don’t have any relatives around, actually meant finally being able to meet people, period.

 The lockdown was put in place for very good reasons, of course, but it was about time.
 I thought that I managed the entire lockdown period rather well (2 or 3 months?
 I can’t even remember anymore… my sense of time has been warped like many others’ during this pandemic), and I was quite proud of it, but if I look deep inside me and I am honest with myself, I will have to admit that I have suffered a lot.
 This has been hard, and it has been tough especially on my mental wellbeing.